eTriage Case studies

 - Reduced time to initial assessment – improved from 70 to 100%, all patients are now being seen within 15 minutes of arrival.
 Reduced triage time by approximately 3 minutes.

-- Reduced time to treatment – improved patient flow contributes to an average reduction in time to treatment of 7 minutes and overall time in department has also reduced.
+- Reduced time to treatment – improved patient flow contributes to an average reduction in time to treatment of 7 minutes and overall time in the department has also reduced.

 - Improved staff and patient feedback – 58% staff believe that eTriage has saved time, 64% that eTriage has made them more efficient.
-Majority of patients prefer using eTriage to the traditional check in desk.
+Majority of patients prefer using eTriage to the traditional check-in desk.

-- Safety – critically ill patients are picked up within minutes of arrival, creating of consistent and auditable clinical data and history, clinical risk flagging within each patient record, and by freeing up nurse time we allow more rapid dispensing of pain relief.
+- Safety – critically ill patients are picked up within minutes of arrival, creating a consistent and auditable clinical data and history, clinical risk flagging within each patient record, and by freeing up nurse time we allow more rapid dispensing of pain relief.